kadonovan/Projects/README.md

 # Projects
-This is a repository of past projects I have done.
+This is a repository of the studio II projects I have completed.
+We didn't do many projects, but I added the few that we did.